primaryobjects/AI-Programmer/README.md

 Read the research paper [BF-Programmer: A Counterintuitive Approach to Autonomously Building Simplistic Programs Using Genetic Algorithms](http://www.primaryobjects.com/bf-programmer-2017.pdf "BF-Programmer: A Counterintuitive Approach to Autonomously Building Simplistic Programs Using Genetic Algorithms").

-AI-Programmer is an experiment with using artificial intelligence and genetic algorithms to automatically generate programs in the Brainf**k programming language.
+AI-Programmer is an experiment with using artificial intelligence and genetic algorithms to automatically generate programs.
 Successfully created [programs](https://github.com/primaryobjects/AI-Programmer/tree/master/Results) by the AI include: hello world, hello <name>, addition, subtraction, reversing a string, fibonnaci sequence, 99 bottles of beer on the wall, and more.
 It's getting smarter.
 In short, it's an AI genetic algorithm implementation with self modifying code.

 ## Motivation

 Is it possible for a computer to write its own programs?
 Need a word processor?
 Let the computer create one for you.
 Need a screen capture tool?
 Let the computer create one for you.
 Take it a step further, and let the computer create programs that simplify your life, that you didn't even know you needed!

 This is the idea behind the AI-Programmer experiment.
 The goal is to ultimately create a computer program that can write its own computer programs to solve specific computational problems.
 While the capability of a computer deciding what type of program to write is beyond our current means, we can still have a computer generate programs to solve very specific tasks, such as outputting the text, "Hello World".
-First, we need to choose a target programming language.
-For this experiment, we'll choose [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) (BF).
+AI Programmer uses an esoteric [programming language](http://en.wikipedia.org/wiki/Brainfuck) for generating software programs.

 ## Details